Dog Name: Tanni

 Special traits that make your foster special or that we need to know about them?

-Tanni is a very sweet and soulful girl.
+Tanni is a very sweet and soulful girl who is very loyal to her people.
 She lived with a family until her owner passed away and she ended up at a "rescue" in Georgia.
-Tanni has been with her foster family for about a year.
+Tanni has been with her foster family for over a year.
 While she has always been a good girl, she has made progress in a lot of areas such as her interactions with other dogs, resource guarding, kitchen manners, and behavior at the vet.
+She can get growly and mouthy (usually not forcefully) when being handled such as when wiping her feet or putting on a harness or jacket or being pet in a certain way.
+She doesn't mean any harm and is just trying to communicate, but as a very large and loud dog, her reactions can be scary to some people.

 Tanni gets adorable bursts of energy, especially when first let out of her crate, and likes to play fetch with her toys.
 But mostly she enjoys cuddling with people on the couch and demanding pets.
-She also has her favorite arm chair where she curls up on her own for hours at a time once she's gotten her fill of affection.
 She loves head scratches, butt scratches, and belly rubs.
-She will follow you around the house and keep you company.
+She will hang out with you in the kitchen waiting for some snacks.
+She loves bananas, cucumber, kale, and frozen broccoli is her favorite.
 She has been very loved by every foster family who has cared for her.
 She is not destructive at all, but make sure you don't leave any food on the counter in her reach.
-She will also try to find a way to get to the cat food (and cat litter).
 Tanni loves to go for walks and car rides, so she's happy to hang out with you at home or go on and adventure.
-She has been to different houses, gone camping, gone to coffee shops, hikes, and even the American Dream mall, and is generally a very good girl wherever she goes.
+She has been to visit different houses, gone camping, gone to coffee shops, hikes, and even the American Dream mall, and is generally a good girl when out and about.

 Fosters Location: Newark, DE